rubensworks/article-privacy-decentralized/content/solution.md

 ### Source Selection

-As discussed in [](#framework-client), a client-side query engine can make use of the aggregator's summary to perform source selection, in order to reduce the number of sources that are being consulted by this engine.
+In the proposed framework, a client-side query engine can make use of the aggregator's summary to perform source selection, in order to reduce the number of sources that are being consulted by this engine.

-As the discussed summaries allow source selection based on quad patterns instead of full SPARQL queries, source selection can be pushed down into the query plan, which allows quad patterns in the query to be executed over a different range of sources.
+As these summaries allow source selection based on quad patterns instead of full SPARQL queries, source selection can be pushed down into the query plan, which allows quad patterns in the query to be executed over a different range of sources.
 Furthermore, instead of applying source selection before query execution,